-The HRA's written responses to the material weaknesses identified in our audit have been included in the Schedule of Findings and Questioned Costs.
+The HRA's written responses to the significant deficiency and material weaknesses identified in our audit have been included in the Schedule of Findings and Questioned Costs.
 We did not audit the HRA's responses and, accordingly, we express no opinion on them.